 We all know that losing someone is hard.
 Loss comes with feelings we may never have experienced before.
 We may grapple with waves of emotions, uncertainties, calm, fear, even relief.
 When my grandfather died three years ago my novice director (back when I was a Jesuit) told me to make sure I left room to grieve, as it is easy to get caught up in funeral and burial arrangements and barely acknowledge my feelings.
 It was excellent advice.
 Eventually, we find that life moves on and we can begin to peacefully celebrate the deceased’s legacy and impression on our lives.

 But sometimes it’s even harder when someone we know loses a loved one.
 Perhaps a friend or significant other loses a parent or a family member.
 What do I say?
 How can I support them during their grief?
-November is a month to remember the departed.
-It is a good time to prepare ourselves for future encounters with death.

-No magic words
+There are no magic words

 The first thing I learned as a hospital chaplain was that there are no magic words.
 At my grandfather’s funeral I disliked the receiving line as friends and extended relatives came by to express their condolences.
 I certainly appreciated their support, but there was this feeling of awkwardness for us both because there is an expectation for the one giving the condolences to say the “right thing.”
 But as the grieving one, all I needed to know was that they were a supportive presence.